koen12344/website/_posts/2024-07-02-roadshow-pinball-restoration-documented.md

 ---

-In 2020 or so, my pinball-restoration-mate Ruud and I acquired this 1994 Williams Roadshow pinball machine in a very rough state.
+In 2020 or so, my pinball-restoration-mate Ruud and I acquired this 1994 Williams Roadshow pinball machine in a very rough and non-working condition.
 It's easy to underestimate the amount of work that will go into restoring such a machine when you're doing a quick inspection at the sellers house, but with this one we were really in for a treat (in a negative sense).

-## Initial inspection: water damage & electronic hacks
+## Initial inspection: water damage, electronic hacks and missing parts

 {% include gallery id="gallery3" caption="The state of the cabinet & playfield.
 Notice the legs are painted black but the original blue is still on the inside." %}